Pitt Street Research recently reported on DomaCom’s continuing progress on new product releases.

-- Minimising risk in your SMSF – a property investment via a DomaCom sub-fund enables you to control your asset allocation whilst gaining from a leverage strategy without having to employ a Limited Recourse Borrowing Agreement (LRBA) or set up a Bare Trust.
-This is a first in property investing in a SMSF.
+Minimising Risk in Your SMSF: A property investment via a DomaCom sub-fund enables you to control your asset allocation whilst gaining from a leverage strategy without having to employ a Limited Recourse Borrowing Agreement (LRBA) or set up a Bare Trust.
+This is a first in SMSF property investment.

-- Overweight in property in your SMSF? – you can set up a campaign retaining a percentage of the property and offer a percentage to other SMSF Trustees or investors.
-In this way you can top up your Fund’s cash account without having to sell the whole property.
-If you have an adviser talk to them about finding other investors who may be looking for an allocation to property.
+Overweight In Property in Your SMSF?: You can set up a campaign retaining a percentage of the property and offer a percentage to other SMSF Trustees or investors.
+In this way, you can top up your Fund’s cash account without having to sell the whole property.
+If you have an adviser talk to them about finding other investors who may be looking for allocation to property.

-- Diversify with socially responsible investments – in agriculture, affordable and disability housing, renewable energy and other community/commercial enterprises that interest you and offer a reasonable return.
-DomaCom undertake all necessary due diligence on your behalf.
+Diversify With Socially Responsible investments – In agriculture, affordable and disability housing, renewable energy and other community/commercial enterprises that interest you and offer a reasonable return.
+DomaCom undertakes all necessary due diligence on your behalf.

 NDIS Specialist Disability Housing Fund

 The gross estimated rental return on these investment properties is 10% pa.
 This return is based on a combination of NDIS SDA payments, tenants disability pension and Centrelink allowances.
-Click here for more information.
+Find out more about the NDIS housing investment.

 Next Generation Farmers Strategy – Highclere Farm

-Highclere is the next property DomaCom is crowdfunding to assist the vendor and a next gen farmer.
+Highclere is the next property DomaCom is crowdfunding to assist the vendor and a next-generation farmer.
 An agreed net rental income of 4% p.a. with an estimated 6% p.a. growth is the return that investors may expect.

 BioSensX medical diagnostic investment opportunity